top of page

 minuteman statue

-Once a coin receives a numerical grade, it is documented in a population or census report.
-These reports serve as essential resources for collectors, investors, and the rare coin industry, offering insights into the quantity of coins within specific grades and conditions.
+Once a coin receives a numerical grade, it is recorded in a population or census report.
+These reports are essential resources for collectors, investors, and the rare coin industry, providing insights into the quantities of coins in specific grades and conditions.

-Before 1986, when Third Party Grading (TPGS) came into existence (PCGS), collectors and investors without trained eye expertise struggled to accurately assess a coin's grade, condition, and value, which often varied significantly among sellers.
+Before 1986, when Third Party Grading Services (TPGS) like PCGS were established, collectors and investors without trained eye expertise struggled to accurately assess a coin's grade, condition, and value, which often varied significantly among sellers.

-Third-party grading services like PCGS and NGC resolved many challenges faced by untrained collectors and investors before 1986.
+Third-party grading services like PCGS and NGC addressed many challenges that untrained collectors and investors faced before 1986.

-For instance, before 1986, if you couldn't differentiate between an Uncirculated Mint State-63 and an Uncirculated Mint State-65, you relied entirely on the seller to determine the coin's grade, condition, and value.
+For example, prior to 1986, if you couldn't distinguish between an Uncirculated Mint State-63 and an Uncirculated Mint State-65, you relied solely on the seller to determine the coin's grade, condition, and value.

-(Even a slight one-point difference in a coin's grade could translate to hundreds or thousands of dollars in value.)
+(Even a slight one-point difference in a coin's grade could result in hundreds or thousands of dollars in value.)

-With so much depending on sellers' opinions, it was challenging for novice investors and collectors to justify purchasing coins of substantial value.
+With so much depending on sellers' opinions, it was difficult for novice investors and collectors to justify the purchase of coins with substantial value.

-At Minuteman Rare Coin, we guarantee that our clients will own 100% genuine, authentic, and certified rare gold and silver coins.
+At Minuteman Rare Coin, we ensure that our clients possess 100% genuine, authentic, and certified U.S. rare gold and silver coins.

 CERTIFIED ACCEPTANCE CORPORATION (CAC)

-CAC was established in 2007 to evaluate coins authenticated, graded, certified, and encapsulated by PCGS and NGC.
-Initially, they did not offer grading and encapsulation services.
+CAC was founded in 2007 to evaluate coins that were authenticated, graded, certified, and encapsulated by PCGS and NGC.
+Initially, it did not provide grading and encapsulation services.

 CAC logo

-At Minuteman Rare Coin, we regularly acquire and support CAC-approved coins.
-In the future, we will also recommend and provide CACG (graded) coins when available.
+At Minuteman Rare Coin, we acquire PCGS and NGC (CAC)-green stickered coins.
+We also highly recommend (CACG) graded coins as they become available.

 THE SHELDON RARE COIN GRADING SCALE

 In 1949, Dr. William Sheldon pioneered consistent definitions for coin grading.
-He created a grading scale to classify coins based on their condition, which ranges from 1 to 70.
+He created a grading scale that ranges from 1 to 70 and classified coins based on their condition.

 Essentially, a coin's value increases according to its preservation level.
 Uncirculated Mint State coins at the higher end of the scale receive a grade between 60 and 70.